nickl-dev/news-site/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-Developed with `Next, TypeScript, News API, Tailwind, SASS`
+Developed with `Next, The News API, Tailwind, SCSS`

 ---